 What is your best tip for pregnant moms?
 How did you balance medicine and pregnancy?

 This post was funded under a grant to the March of Dimes Foundation from the Centers of Disease Control and Prevention, National Center for Birth Defect and Developmental Disabilities and the Office for State, Tribal, Local and Territorial Support.
-Be sure to follow Raising Whasians via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for more family tips, delicious recipes, and kid crafts.
+Be sure to follow Raising Whasians via Facebook, Twitter, Instagram, Pinterest and YouTube for more family tips, delicious recipes, and kid crafts.